 - Raised money for art projects.

 - Raised $1M+ for art programs by identifying and establishing relationships with ideal donors and philanthropic groups.

-Depending on your job role, it may not always be about the money.
-But you can still include numbers to support your contributions and show off your skills!
-For example, say how often you performed a task and demonstrate the scope of your responsibility:
+However, depending on your job role, it may not always be about the money.
+But you can still include numbers to support your contributions and show off your skills.
+Say how often you performed a task and demonstrate the scope of your responsibility.